yxiaoaz/Project/README.md

 ## Baseline Model Sharing ##

-Our group is also sharing the results of Bag-of-Word models, since we probably will all use these results for our own experiments anyway.
+Our group is also sharing the results of Bag-of-Word models, since we probably will all use these results for our own experiments.
 We split the dataset with 80:20 train-test ratio, and adopted oversampling (SMOTE) technique on the train set to address the imbalance issue (~150:1, NF:F).

 The results are show below: